Putin says Turkey downed plane to secure oil routes with ISIS

 Untrue, Erdogan said.

 “It is obvious where we legally buy oil and natural gas from,” Erdogan said, as reported by Turkey’s Anadolu news agency.
 “Everyone must know that we are not that disreputable to make such a deal with terrorist organizations.”

-In the bitter debate over where the Russian warplane was flying when it was shot down, the United States took Turkey's side Monday.
+In the bitter debate about where the Russian warplane was flying when it was shot down, the United States has taken Turkey’s side.